GeoStudios/Centurion/README.md

 A few things that Centurion can do:

  - A cipher that boasts support for the widely acclaimed [Blowfish](https://github.com/GeoStudios/Centurion/blob/main/src/ja/core/net/geostudios/crypto/provider/ChaCha20Cipher.java) algorithm in feedback mode, which conforms to the standards set forth by [RFC 7539](https://datatracker.ietf.org/doc/html/rfc7539).
 For an in-depth understanding of this cutting-edge technology, I would highly recommend perusing this link.
 Furthermore, the cipher leverages the CTS mode that extends the power of the [CipherBlockChaining](https://github.com/GeoStudios/Centurion/blob/main/src/ja/core/net/geostudios/crypto/provider/CipherFeedback.java) class, while also utilizing its own unique type of bytes, padding, and [internal engine](https://github.com/GeoStudios/Centurion/blob/main/src/ja/core/net/geostudios/crypto/provider/CipherCore.java) with symmetric algorithms, all of which make it a formidable player in the world of modern cryptography.
+ - A [console](https://github.com/GeoStudios/Centurion/blob/main/src/ja/core/ja/io/Console.java) that can access character based methods to use in the current virtual machine.
+This console can also start even whe the interactive command line does not exist, and is typically connected to the keyboard and display when it launches.
+The read and write operations are synchronized to guarantee the atomic completion of critical operations and will invoke several methods.

 ## Contributions